fadeoutsoftware/WASDI/docs/javascript/JavascriptTutorialHtml.rst

 .. code-block:: javascript

-    // Function to create a workspace
-    createWorkspace = function() {
+    // Local function to create a workspace createWorkspace = function() {
     let wsName = document.getElementById("wsname").value;
-    wasdi.createWorkspace(wsName);
+    // this is the actual call to WASDI services wasdi.createWorkspace(wsName);
     }